ggleblanc2/traffic-light/README.md

 When I put together a Java Swing GUI, I almost always use the [model / view / controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern.
 This pattern helps me separate concerns and allows me to focus on one part of the application at a time.

 This application has two model classes, three view classes, and three controller classes.
 I made all the classes inner classes so I could keep this entire application in one file.
 This makes the code easier to post and share.
-For most projects, I recommend putting each class in a separate file, and separating the model, view, and controller classes into sseparate packages.
+For most projects, I recommend putting each class in a separate file, and separating the model, view, and controller classes into separate packages.

 ### Model